digital SLR guide

 Size and Weight

-If your idea of the ultimate camera is something that fits in your pocket, then forget all about digital SLRs.
+Anyone who wants a camera that fits in their pocket can forget all about digital SLRs.

-While there are many new digital SLR models that are more portable (and are easier to travel with) the addition of a lens to your camera ensures that you'll never be able to stow it away in your pants.
+While there are many new digital SLR models that are more portable (and are easier to travel with) the addition of a lens to your camera ensures that you'll never be able to stow it away in your shirt pocket or purse.

 So What Should You Buy?